dreaminred/dreaminred.github.io/README.md

 ## Work Experience
 **Freelance Data Scientist(_January 2023 - Present_)**
+- Consulted local non-profit organizations and analyzed historical donor-giving trends, resulting in more efficient advertising campaigns and identification of donors most likely to convert into monthly donors
 - Leveraged principal component analysis (PCA) to determine customer segments, distinguishing characteristics of donors who provide larger than average annual donation
-- Developed monitoring dashboards for anomaly detection in transactional data
-- Authored comprehensive documentation and provided training to clients on how to effectively utilize the monitoring dashboards
+- Developed comprehensive documentation and provided training to clients on how to effectively utilize and interpret the monitoring dashboards for anomaly detection in transaction data

 **Data Analyst @ HAVEN IAQ (_September 2022 - October 2023_)**
 - Developed a tree-based predictive model using physics-informed feature engineering for event detection in HVAC systems, resulting in a 31% improvement in accuracy over the previous model.